 Through voice, eye contact and personal presence lectors proclaim the Word of God to the assembly.
 For clear and prayerful proclamation of the Scriptures at Mass, lectors prepare the week before they are to minister by reading the scripture passage, reflecting on its meaning, and proclaiming the passage aloud.

-Liturgical Assistant positions are work-study positions within Campus Ministry.
-Liturgical assistants assist the Assistant Director of Campus Ministry for Liturgy and Chapel Music with various tasks in the planning and implementation of liturgy.
+Liturgical Assistant positions are work-study positions.
+Liturgical assistants assist with liturgy and chapel music as well as with various tasks in the planning and implementation of liturgy.